prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Key-value pairs to be used as headers associated with gRPC or HTTP requests.</p>
+<p>headers is the key-value pairs to be used as headers associated with gRPC or HTTP requests.</p>
 </td>
 </tr>
 <tr>